 Dumanis Endorses DeMaio For San Diego Mayor

-SAN DIEGO In the final days of the campaign, San Diego County District Attorney Bonnie Dumanis says she is supporting a fellow Republican, City Councilman Carl DeMaio for San Diego mayor.
+In the final days of the campaign, San Diego County District Attorney Bonnie Dumanis says she is supporting a fellow Republican, City Councilman Carl DeMaio for San Diego mayor.
 She said DeMaio is a workhorse who will listen to everyone if he’s elected.

 But Dumanis spent much of the endorsement news conference talking about DeMaio's opponent, Democratic Congressman Bob Filner.
 She played off some common DeMaio refrains, including that Filner’s temperament makes him unfit to be mayor and that he has issues with women.